"Power Lunch" hosts Melissa Lee and Brian Sullivan look at 5 stocks with analyst recommendations, including Microsoft and GoPro.» Read More

 The FMHR traders reveal their final trades.

-The "Squawk on the Street" news team reports on today's top business headlines, including this morning's jobs report; media earnings; and investing in Apple bonds.
+The "Squawk on the Street" news team reports on today's top business headlines, including President Obama's arrival in Russia, employment, mortgages, and the race to create the best smartwatch.

 Ruchir Sharma, Morgan Stanley Investment Management, says he doesn't think emerging markets are likely to grow any faster than the U.S. in the next few years.
 These countries have piled up too much debt, he says, and they're paying the price.

 Steven Ricchiuto, Mizuho Securities, and Michelle Girard, RBS, discuss when the taper is likely to start and what the Friday jobs number is likely to mean.

 The Friday jobs report is seen by some traders as make or break for the Fed's decision later this month on whether to taper back its $85 billion monthly bond purchases.

 Discussing whether higher interest rates are bad for the market, and the current trading environment, with Josh Brown, Fusion Analytics, and Jack Bouroudjian, Bull & Bear Partners.

 Mad Money host Jim Cramer speaks with viewers who share their top five holdings to see if their portfolio is diversified enough.